Oxford student nightlife

 Nights out

-Here are some tips to help you stay safe on a night out.
+Here are some tips to help you feel secure, stay safe and look out for yourself and your peers on a night out.

 Nightsafe Oxford

-The University is working with the police, council, local businesses, charities, and Oxford Brookes to support women and girls to feel safe on a night out in Oxford.
+The University works with the police, council, local businesses, charities, and Oxford Brookes to support everyone to feel safe on a night out in Oxford.
 Whether you need a safe place, a phone charger or just a friendly face, there is lots of support under the Nightsafe network.
-You are invited to report any areas in the city where you feel unsafe on the Oxford women’s safety website (not to be used for emergencies).
+You are invited to report any areas in the city where you feel unsafe on the Oxford Women’s Safety website (not to be used in an emergency).

 Safe Lodge scheme